Milwaukee Workers’ Compensation Attorney

 - You have suffered a loss, either physical or material, such as lost wages, lost work time, or loss of function leading to temporary or permanent limitations.

-If you believe you might have a valid claim, don’t wait to talk with an experienced workers’ compensation lawyer.
-If you know you have a claim, but it has been denied by your employer’s insurance company, contact Alan C. Olson & Associates, s.c., to schedule a free initial phone consultation.
+When you believe you have a valid workers’ compensation claim, don’t wait to talk with an experienced Wisconsin workers’ compensation lawyer.
+When you know you have a valid work comp claim, but you are denied by your employer’s insurance company, contact Alan C. Olson & Associates, s.c., to schedule a free consultation at 262-785-9606.